NikolayKozyrskiy/embed_classifier/README.md

 [wandb](https://wandb.ai) is used to log results.
 On the first run you will be asked your authorization token if wandb is not initialized on your machine.
 All training and validation loss and metrics values are logged locally and sent to wandb.
 During training procedure of autoencoder the gt, reconstructed and sampled images are logged to wandb.

 I also use the wandb functionality to vizualize the embeddings.
 On the project page on wandb one can choose the dimentionality reduction method on the corresponding panel.
 Among the available methods are PCA, t-SNE and UMAP.
 The visualization is only possible in 2-dimensions, i.e. plain image.
+According to the obtained visualizations the embeddings can't be classified well in 2-dimensional case even with non-linear reduction methods like t-SNE and UMAP.

 ## Baseline